sheremetyev/w16/README.md

 ===================

 This is an experiment in automatic parallelization of JavaScript execution.
-It includes modified V8 and an execution environment for event-driven JavaScript programs.
+It includes modified Google's V8 and an execution environment for event-driven JavaScript programs.
+The project is based on the work I did for MSc thesis at Oxford University.

 The idea is very simple.
 Instead of executing all events in one thread we could run several threads (one per processor core) with event loops working on a